 Cybersecurity assessments and types of services employed?

-According to CERTITUDE SECURITY™, there are four main types of services employed for effective cybersecurity assessments: risk assessments, vulnerability assessments, network assessments, and application security assessments, including penetration testing and variations of policy and procedure reviews.
+According to CERTITUDE SECURITY™, four primary services are employed for practical cybersecurity assessments: risk assessments, vulnerability assessments, network assessments, and application security assessments, including penetration testing and variations of policy and procedure reviews.

-Comprehensive assessments include strategy discussions, reviews, tests, audits, and assessments to produce findings and conclusions about the overall cybersecurity level within a manufacturer and recommend the prioritized steps needed to mitigate probable cyber risk.
+Comprehensive assessments include strategy discussions, reviews, tests, audits, and assessments to produce findings and conclusions about the overall cybersecurity level and recommend the prioritized steps to mitigate probable cyber risk.

-To be clear: while results from many different services can be used to compile an overall cybersecurity assessment, there are also specific services called assessments that serve different purposes than tests or audits.
+To be clear: while results from many different services can compile an overall cybersecurity assessment, there are also specific services called assessments that serve other purposes than tests or audits.

-Cybersecurity-related assessments such as risk assessments are carried out to identify and analyze potential risks facing a manufacturer to allocate resources properly.
-The terms cybersecurity risk assessment and cybersecurity assessment are often used interchangeably to refer to the latter.
+Cybersecurity-related assessments such as risk assessments help identify and analyze potential risks facing a manufacturer to allocate resources correctly.
+The terms cybersecurity risk assessment and cybersecurity assessment are misused to refer to the latter.